madetech/data-101/modules/supplementary/Terraform.md

 ## What is Terraform
 Terraform allows you to automate and manage your infrastructure and your platform and services that run on that platform.

-Infrastructure as Code with Terraform allows you to manage infrastructure with configuration files rather than through a graphical user interface.
+Infrastructure as Code with Terraform allows you to manage infrastructure with configuration files rather than through a graphical user interface.IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

+Using Terraform has several advantages over manually managing your infrastructure:

+* Terraform can manage infrastructure on multiple cloud platforms.
+* The human-readable configuration language helps you write infrastructure code quickly.
+* Terraform's state allows you to track resource changes throughout your deployments.
+* You can commit your configurations to version control to safely collaborate on infrastructure.

-## Install Terraform on Mac
+## Install Terraform on Mac OS
 First, install the HashiCorp tap, a repository of all our Homebrew packages.

 ```